CLICK MENU TO OPEN UP OTHER PAGES

 Arriving at the Event

-Find out what time the event starts at and get there early.
-There is generally a check in window.
-At our events, check in is 7-8 AM.
-Get there early!
+The site opens at 7am — get there on time so you’re not rushed!
+At our events, check-in happens during tech inspection between 8-9am.
 This is your first time, you don't want to be rushed.
-When you arrive, you'll first need to pay your fee and register unless you did so online.
 If you don't know what class your car is in, someone will help you pick the right one.
-Also, we have a novice category you should sign up for.
-Generally awards are given out for novices separately.
-Once you've registered, you should park in the designated area and unload your car.
+Park in the paddock lot and unload your car.
 Put your number on the car with the painters tape (someone will have some if you forgot), and drive over to the tech inspection.
 Pop your hood and trunk, shut the car off, and wait for the tech.
 They'll just do a basic run down to make sure you're signed up for the right class and that your car is not going to fall apart.
-After your car is inspected, return to the parking area and get ready to walk the course.
+After your car is inspected, you will be ushered to grid where your car will stay for the day.
+Get ready to walk the course!

 Walking the course is a very important thing.
 As this is your first autocross, your goal is to not get lost on course.
-Cones mark the track, but there are intersections and other areas where it's not obvious at speed which way you should go.
+Cones mark the track, but there are intersections and other areas where it's not obvious when you’re at speed which way you should go.
 Walk the course several times on your own.
 Walk the lines you want to drive, and try to form a good mental image of the course.
 Being prepared for what is next is the most important thing you can do to improve your course times.
 You might also want to draw a map so you can study it back at your car.
+There is a Novice Class drivers meeting and guided course walk at 9am — take advantage of it!

-After walking the course 3 or more times, you can head back to your car and relax a bit.
-Chat with some of the other folks, check out some cars, but make sure you're not late for the driver's meeting.
+After walking the course, you can head back to your car and relax a bit.
+Chat with some of the other folks, check out some cars, but make sure you're not late for the driver's meeting at 9:30am.
 During this meeting, the organizers will go over some things such as work assignments and the schedule.

 Working

 Thought it was all fun, eh?
 Nope, you have to work too.
 You're not going to be sitting around doing nothing unless you're waiting in line to race.
 Generally there are several types of jobs.
 You can record times, announce, record penalties, direct traffic if needed, start cars, line up cars to the start, or work on the course.
 Most of these will be explained by the organizers, we'll just go over working out on the course as this is where most of the jobs are.
 On the course, your job is to check for penalties and to reset the course.
 The course is marked out with cones.
 Each cone will have a chalk outline around the base.
 There are also two types of cones.
-Direction cones are used to point which way the car should go on the track.
+Pointer cones are used to point which way the car should go on the track.
 Course cones mark the boundaries of the course.
 A penalty occurs if a course cone is either 1) knocked over or 2) nudged out of the chalk outline.
 Note the difference here, a cone can be nudged without penalty as long as any part of it is still inside the chalk outline and it is upright.
 Direction cones are never penalized.
-How a penalty is handled depends on your club.
-Typically you will either wave the cone clearly over your head to the person who marks down penalties, or you will report it over a walkie talkie.
+Communicate if the cone is a penalty or safe to your corner marshal, who will report it on the radio to Timing + Scoring.

 The most important thing about working the course is to stay alert.
 Keep track of where the cars are at all times.
-You will have a designated safe area to stand at, make sure you watch out for out of control cars coming your way.
+You will have a designated safe area to stand, make sure you watch out for out of control cars coming your way.
 When a car hits a cone, run over quickly (after making sure there are no cars coming your way) and reset them, and notify the appropriate person of the penalty.
-You will also have flags, if you notice a dangerous situation you should use the flag to wave off the oncoming car.
-You should do this if a car has spun out on course and another car is approaching it, or if someone is setting up cones and a car is approaching.

 The end of the day

 At the end of the day, you'll probably be hooked.
 After the racing is complete, they'll hand out trophies.
-Odds are you're not getting one of these on your first time out.
+You may not have won one, but stay anyway — it’s a great way to support friends.
 Stick around and help clean up the course if needed.
 Hopefully you had a good time and you're ready to plan for your next event.

 After the event